The Great Progression: How Hispanics Will Lead America to a New Era of Prosperity by Geraldo Rivera

 Much like Geraldo himself, this book is a lot of sizzle and not much substance

-Sadly, I have to establish my bonafides here, otherwise I'll just get attacked in the comments section.
+Sadly, I have to do some explaining before we start.
 I am a history and a Spanish teacher (20th year this year!).
 I live in an ethnically mixed neighborhood in which my best neighbors are, by far, a Mexican family.
 I live with illegal immigration every day, in my neighborhood and at my work.
 I am not a raving nut that says "round 'em up!"
 Nor am I an open borders guy that wants to take in the whole world.
-My neighborhood has been improved, my workplace has not - thanks to No Child Left Behind, my school's population of non-English speaking Hispanics will doom us to be labeled a failed school (fail just one category, you fail - period!) because they cannot pass the tests in English.
+My neighborhood has been materially improved by immigrants who have moved in.

 So, now that we've gotten that out of the way, on to Geraldo's book, The Great Progression: How Hispanics Will Lead America to a New Era of Prosperity.
 It is a lot of sizzle, half-baked commentary and an endless series of attacks on Lou Dobbs (who I must admit that I have not watched for years now since we ditched cable and we don't have satellite - I thought he was the host of a financial show).